(I am an Amazon Associate and from time to time will use affiliate links for products that I love, or that I think you will find useful.)

 Frixion Pens

 What it is: Similar to water erasable pens, you can trace a pattern using heat-sensitive extra fine Frixion pens.
 Again you need a bright light source to shine through your pattern and fabric so you can trace it.
-But where it’s different from water erasable pens is that when you finish embroidering, you iron the back of your embroidery to make the ink disappear rather than rinsing it out with water.
+But where it’s different from water erasable pens is that when you finish embroidering, you use heat from a hot blow drier or an iron to make the ink disappear.

 Pros: It’s another easy and inexpensive option for transferring patterns.
-Great for light colored and lightweight fabrics, and best on smoothly textured, tight weave fabrics.
+Great for light colored and lightweight fabrics, and best on smoothly textured, tight weave fabrics, although it can also work nicely on felt.
+Making the ink disappear with a blast of hot air from a blow drier is just about the fastest way to “remove” your pattern after you’ve stitched.

 Cons: The ink isn’t actually gone - it just disappears with heat, and cold temperatures can bring back your lines.
 This may not necessarily be a problem, but if you embroider an item of clothing and wear it outside in the winter, for example, your transfer lines will show again.
-Also, ironing your stitches isn’t something I generally recommend because it can flatten them out and the high heat isn’t the best for some types of threads or fabrics.
-If you use this method, I recommend stitching over your lines completely.
+If you use this method, I recommend trying to stitch over your lines completely.

 Micron Pens or Pencils